Exercise Prescription MED5340

 Short Description

-Students will learn about the aetiology and pathology of a number of chronic diseases and the role of physical activity in their prevention and management.
+Students will learn about the prevalence and aetiology a number of chronic diseases and conditions that are common in modern society.
+They will explore the role of physical activity and exercise in the prevention and management of these conditions and design appropriate exercise prescriptions taking into account the specific contraindications for the conditions.

 Timetable